SiddharthaSen99/Astrobot/README.md

 # Astrobot
-An AI powered chatbot for conversations regarding anything related to astronomy.
+An AI powered chatbot based on llama2 for answering your questions related to astronomy and astrophysics.